lashethan0001/ttb-label-verifier/README.md

 - Bottler name/address and country of origin are not yet checked (the brief's core sample fields are).
 Adding a field is one entry in the form, one line in the extraction prompt, one comparison function.
 - Type-size and contrast requirements for the warning are approximated by the model's "appears bold / hard to read" judgment, surfaced as **Needs review** rather than decided automatically.
 - No persistence by design — nothing is stored server-side (per IT guidance: "we're not storing anything sensitive for this exercise").
+- The all-caps-body warning case was discovered during testing: the initial version flagged it correctly but blamed the prefix in its explanation.
+The fix separates prefix-case violations (hard mismatch) from body-case deviations (routed to agent review), since the regulation's explicit capitalization requirement concerns the prefix.